razor-network/docs/docs/Delegation/Unstake.md

 > Warning: Razor network is in alpha state and is deployed on Matic Mumbai testnet.
 Please don't use assets with value.

+## TLDR;

+Withdrawing your funds from Razor Network is the two Step process.
+The first Step is to Unstake and other one is to Withdraw.
+Any staker of delegator can unstake their funds in 5th State, also known as Confirm State.
+Once you have reached to confirm State you can follow the steps given in the Guide and perform Unstake.
+When you Unstake, the funds will be locked in the smart contracts for 48 epochs which is subjected to change based on the governance proposals.
+So as per current value of Withdraw lock, You can withdraw the tokens after 48 epochs by performing the Withdraw transaction.

 ## Metamask Setup

 1. Change the Network to “Polygon Mumbai Testnet”